sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * Take care to remove all login secrets from the environment, so as to make sure that the second instance is picking up the DT information.
-* `UserGroupInformation.reset()` can be used to reset User secrets after every test case (e.g. teardown), so that issued DTs from one test case do not contaminate the next.
+* `UserGroupInformation.reset()` can be used to reset user secrets after every test case (e.g. teardown), so that issued DTs from one test case do not contaminate the next.
-* its subclass, `ITestRoleDelegationInFileystem` add a check that the session credentials in the DT cannot be
+* its subclass, `ITestRoleDelegationInFileystem` adds a check that the current credentials in the DT cannot be used to access data on other buckets —that is, the active session really is restricted to the target bucket.

 #### Integration Test `ITestDelegatedMRJob`